Header background

 Photography Workshop

-Our first ‘Ocean Canvas’ workshop was organized for late 2023.
-Our keen group of photographers spent about a week exploring various diving sites within a short radius, shuttled around in the back of compact local work trucks.
+The first ‘Ocean Canvas’ workshop was organized in 2023.
+This new traveling workshop consisted of a keen group of photographers spending about a week focused on exploring various diving sites within a short radius, shuttled around in the back of compact trucks.

 Loading...